 Over the years, CCSF has analyzed its current fiber system in search of possibilities for expansion.
-Cities and counties across the country have various methods around how citizens and business attain internet connectivity - ranging from private control, to public-private partnerships, to government control.
-In the Connectivity Plan, there is a chart illustrating San Francisco's close proximity to the private control end of the spectrum - with the suggestion that CCSF should move to an area between public-private partnership and government control area of the spectrum.
+Cities and counties across the country have various methods around how citizens and businesses attain Internet connectivity - ranging from private control, to public-private partnerships, to government control.
+The City's Connectivity Plan suggests that CCSF should move towards developing more public/private partnerships.
 The report gives four suggestions that require completion: